Bulakan, Bulacan: Gender and age structure

 Like the rest of the country, the population in Bulakan exhibits a pyramidal age structure.
 The population between the age 0-14 accounts for 18,586 or 35% of the total population.
 On the other hand, 31,963 or 61% belongs to the 15–64 years old age bracket and only 2,103 or 4% are in the age bracket of 65 years old and above.

 In terms of gender distribution, the female population slightly outnumbered the male population by .47% in 2002 Census on Population.
 There were 31,553 male population as against the 31,702 female population which results to gender ratio of 1 male is to 1.004 female comparatively.

 Religion

 The Roman Catholic, remained the dominant religion since its propagation in the town 1572.
 Out of the 64,684 total population in 2004, 56,436 or 87.25% were Roman Catholics.
-Other Christians faith that have found their way in the town are Members Church of God International more known as Ang Dating Daan, Iglesia ni Cristo, United Methodist Church, United Church of Christ in the Philippines, and many others.
+Other Christians faith that have found their way in the town are Members Church of God International more known as Ang Dating Daan, Iglesia ni Cristo, United Methodist Church, United Church of Christ in the Philippines, Jesus Is Lord Church Worldwide and many others.